 Host landowners are landowners with whom the Applicant has entered or will enter into a lease or easement agreement.
-As defined in the Siting Board's rules,7 adjacent landowners are landowners with property within 500 feet of proposed Project components.
+As defined in the Siting Board's rules, 7 adjacent landowners are landowners with property within 500 feet of proposed Project components.
 Landowners who would typically be notified of local Town land use actions will be included.
 The identities of potential host and adjacent landowners are determined from county GIS records, tax records, and personal visits by representatives of the Applicant.

 The Applicant has not determined when the final Facility layout will be completed.
 However, information obtained during the pre-application process will be used, as appropriate, to assist in developing the final layout.
 In addition, the final layout will be determined by incorporating further input from stakeholders, as well as processing data from fieldwork (e.g., avoidance of impacts to wetlands identified during field delineation efforts).
-Therefore, specific host and adjacent landowner information is not included with this PIP.
-Participating and adjacent landowners will be included in mailings, outreach activities and notifications that are provided to the stakeholders identified in this PIP Plan and as the Facility progresses.
+Therefore, specific host and adjacent landowner information is not included with this PIP Plan.
+Participating and adjacent landowners will be included in mailings, outreach activities and notifications that are provided to the stakeholders identified in this PIP Plan throughout design and construction of the Facility.
 However, for privacy purposes, the stakeholder list may include addresses or parcel numbers rather than landowner identification.
+Additional outreach to host landowners and municipal officials will take place during decommissioning and site restoration activities and the end of the Facility's operational life, as will be further described in the Article 10 Application, including in the Facility's Decommissioning Plan, and the Facility's Complaint Resolution Plan.